-Dr Rabeea Assy is a senior lecturer at the Faculty of Law at the University of Haifa.
-He specialises primarily in civil procedure and evidence, and is generally interested in analytical jurisprudence and legal history.
+Dr Rabeea Assy is a senior lecturer and an associate professor at the Faculty of Law at the University of Haifa.
+He specializes in procedure and evidence, but is also interested in analytical jurisprudence and legal history.
 The University of Haifa is Rabeea's home university, where he read for his LL.B. and LL.M. (ranked 1st in class).
-In 2007 he embarked on doctoral studies at the University of Oxford.
-His doctorate, supervised by Professor Adrian Zuckerman, provides a novel critical examination of the longstanding common law right to litigate in person.
+In 2011 he completed his doctoral studies at the University of Oxford, under the supervision of Professor Adrian Zuckerman.

-Rabeea's published work includes a book on the right to self-representation (Oxford University Press, 2015); a chapter on parole proceedings in a compiled volume (Oxford University Press, forthcoming; 2015); and a number of articles on civil procedure and evidence, published in such prominent journals as the Journal of Law and Society, Civil Justice Quarterly, and Criminal Justice and Behaviour.
-His work has been cited by leading academics and courts across the Commonwealth.
+Rabeea's published work includes a book on the right to self-representation (INJUSTICE IN PERSON, Oxford University Press, 2015); a chapter on parole proceedings in a compiled volume (also published by Oxford University Press, 2016); and a number of articles on civil procedure and evidence, published in such prominent journals as the Journal of Law and Society, Civil Justice Quarterly, and Criminal Justice and Behaviour.
+His work has been internationally recognized and regularly cited by leading academics and courts across the Commonwealth.
+His main work, INJUSTICE IN PERSON (2015), has been reviewed by all the leading journals in England (including the Oxford Journal of Legal Studies, the Modern Law Review, the Law Quarterly Review, and the Cambridge Law Journal), and several symposiums and events have been held to discuss it.
+In recognition of his scholarship, his research projects over the last four years have been supported by generous research grants given by the EU's Marie Curie Actions program, the German Israeli Fund, and Israel's Maof Fund.
+He also received the prestigious Cheishen Prize.

 - DPhil in Law, University of Oxford (2007-2011)